geodes-sms/NeoModelingFramework/Readme.md

 The modification operations are applied in a transactional way on ```graphManager.saveChanges()``` function invocation.

 ## NMF-loader
 This module provides a model storing facility.
-NMF-loader can export an existing EMF model provided in XMI format into the Neo4j database.
+NMF-loader can export an existing MDE model provided in XMI format into the Neo4j database.
 The input model must be provided in a file.
 Only ```*.xmi``` and ```*.ecore``` file formats are supported.

 ### Usage